My name is Ayah.

-I recently graduated from the University of New South Wales with a degree in Social Research and Policy.
-I completed my
+I graduated in 2016 from the University of New South Wales (UNSW) with a degree in Social Research and Policy (Hons).
+My Honours thesis was about Australian, Lebanese-Muslim women in Sydney with Hearing Impairment.

 Why Silent Signs?